- Mission, Vision, Values & Strategies

 Aqueduct & Water Operations

-This system consists of 300 miles of large diameter pipeline, 1,600 aqueduct-related structures, and approximately 100 metering/flow control facilities.
-The system also includes a 100-million-gallon-per-day state-of-the-art water-treatment plant, hydroelectric facilities, pump stations, flow regulatory structures, and a dam with a 24,000 acre-foot reservoir.
+This system consists of approximately 310 miles of large-diameter water conveyance pipeline, 1,600 aqueduct-related structures, and approximately 100 metering/flow control facilities.
+The system also includes a 100-million-gallon-per-day, state-of-the-art water treatment plant, hydroelectric facilities, pump stations, flow regulatory structures, and a dam with a 24,000 acre-foot reservoir.

 Annually, the Water Authority develops an Aqueduct Operating Plan to serve as a communication and coordination tool between member agencies.
 The plan exhibits on-going efforts to optimize the delivery, treatment, and storage of water in the San Diego region.

-The water delivery system is monitored and controlled 24 hours a day, seven days a week by state-certified distribution operators to ensure the proper amount of high quality water is delivered to our 24 member agencies throughout the county.
+The water delivery system is monitored and controlled 24 hours a day, seven days a week by state-certified distribution operators to ensure the proper amount of high-quality water is delivered to each member agency.